Flow-IPC/ipc/README.md

 ## How does Flow-IPC help?

 With Flow-IPC, the above IPC op is easy to code, for any form of "X," whether: blobs, FDs, nested STL-compliant containers, C-style `struct`s with pointers, or Cap'n Proto schema-based structured data.

 Moreover, it eliminates all copying of X -- which results in the best possible performance.
+This is called *end-to-end zero-copy*.

-## Example: Zero-copy performance, Cap'n Proto content
+## Example: End-to-end zero-copy performance, Cap'n Proto payload

 ![graph: perf_demo capnp-classic versus capnp-Flow-IPC](./src/doc/manual/assets/img/capnp_perf_v1.png)

-*Flow-IPC* makes IPC code:
-  - *easy* to write in reusable fashion -- transmitting *Cap'n Proto*-encoded structured data, *STL-compliant native C++ structures*, binary blobs, and *native handles (FDs)*;
-  - *highly performant* by seamlessly eliminating *all* copying of the transmitted data.
-    This is called *end-to-end zero-copy*.
-    - If you transmit [Cap'n Proto schema](https://capnproto.org/language.html)-based messages, you get end-to-end zero-copy performance with Flow-IPC.
-    - If you share native C++ data structures, including arbitrarily nested STL-compliant containers and pointers, you also get end-to-end zero-copy performance with Flow-IPC.
-We provide access to shared memory for this purpose and manage SHM arenas automatically, so you need not worry about cleanup, naming, or allocation details.
-      - In particular we integrate with [jemalloc](https://jemalloc.net), a commercial-grade thread-caching memory manager at the core of FreeBSD, Meta, and others.

 The graph above is an example of the performance gains you can expect when using Flow-IPC zero-copy transmission, from the included `perf_demo` tool.
 (Here we use Cap'n Proto-described data.
 Native C++ structures have a similar